What you are about to read is last night’s conversation between me, Jia (my wife) and Uzair (my son):

 Me: Huh, what?

-Uzair: They were hungry because eagles don’t let them eat properly.
+Uzair: Baba, they were hungry because eagles don’t let them eat properly.
 They asked me to give them something to eat, so I shared my lunch with them.
 They happily ate it and also said thanks.

 Me: Jia, how in the world he got out of his classroom to throw away his lunch in front of crows?